 The Ministry for the Environment and Ministry for Primary Industries consulted with iwi/Māori as part of the policy development process.
+In January 2016, in stage one of the 2015/16 review (see 3.6), six regional hui were held with the Climate Change Iwi Leaders Group and its advisors.
+The hui were attended by approximately 78 stakeholders.
 A Māori Leaders' Forum was held in Wellington on 17 September 2018 as part of the consultation on improvements to the NZ ETS.
 This provided an opportunity to build on the existing relationship between the Ministry for the Environment and iwi/Māori, and to have further conversations around the Government's climate change work programme.
 Discussions covered ways to ensure there are strong processes in place to value iwi/Māori input into policy-making.
 Feedback from the Forum and ongoing engagement with iwi/Māori will form part of a work programme on climate change responding to the Ministry for the Environment's Te Ao Māori Strategy.